August 14, 2024

 Showing the Does Age or Physical Capacity Matter in Public Service?
 Video

 Age and physical ability have long played crucial roles in public service.
 Younger leaders are often perceived as energetic and productive, while older politicians are mostly viewed as wise and authoritative.
 However, in an era marked by deep divisions and a focus on performative rhetoric over bipartisan compromise, age and ability have become contentious in modern politics.
 In today's volatile political climate, how do these factors truly impact public service?
-The event will be followed by a Q&A session moderated by Sanford J. Ungar, director of the Free Speech Project, and Michael Scott, director of the Future of the Humanities Project.
+This event was followed by a Q&A session moderated by Sanford J. Ungar, director of the Free Speech Project, and Michael Scott, director of the Future of the Humanities Project.

 Featured